Last updated: 12 August 2019

-So why don’t people just choose the exchange with the cheapest fees you ask?
-Well, the exchange may not be available in that country, as in the case of Binance (coming soon to Singapore!)
+So why don’t people just choose the exchange with the cheapest fees?
+Well, the exchange may not be available in that country.
 Some platforms are also hard to use or don’t have certain coins/tokens available for trade; the list goes on.

 3) Buy the rumour, Sell the News